 From S to XXL – Available in all Sizes

-The larger plants are built in a modular approach, combining several engines, that can be started according to demand.
+The larger plants are built in a modular approach, combining several engines that can be started and operated on demand.
 The single engines can provide electrical power up to 20 MW per unit and are normally four-stroke engines.
-Due to the modularity they avoid partload inefficiencies and ensure availability.
 They can provide base-load power as well as so called “peaking” power to help balance supply and demand in the grid.